The Growth of eSports & MMO Games

 Viewers will also find it easier to connect with and root for their favorite players and characters, as they are with them from the very beginning of this long journey.
 Being there for all of an MMO player trials, victories and defeats is akin to following the career of an athlete or a sports team.

-MMOs don’t need eSports to stay relevant, but with free-to-play and freemium becoming the dominant payment models for most of these games, developers will be looking to eSports as a powerful marketing tool.
+MMOs don’t need eSports to stay relevant, but with free-to-play becoming the dominant payment model for most of these games, developers will be looking to eSports as a powerful marketing tool.

 However, that doesn’t mean MMOs will start dying out or forgo what made them popular, to begin with.
 First of all, there is still a huge audience for the “classic” MMO experience, be it RPG or otherwise.
 Second, there are creative ways to ensure a renowned focus on competitive gameplay won’t come at the expanse of the more traditional MMO elements.